Comfort women: Australia

 A comfort women statue was unveiled in Sydney in August 2016.
 The 1.5-metre statue imported from Korea was originally meant for a public park in Strathfield, but local council rejected it.
 Reverend Bill Crews then agreed to install the statue outside his church, Ashfield Uniting Church.
 He said, "It's finally found a home."

+New Zealand

+In April 2026, an Auckland Council local board voted against a proposal to install a comfort women memorial statue following public consultation and objections raised by Japanese officials, with the consultation process indicating a "lack of community support for the proposal".

 Notable former comfort women

-A number of former comfort women had come forward and spoken out about their plight of being a comfort woman:
+Former comfort women have provided public accounts of their experiences: